top of page

 Why do pets become anxious during the holidays?

-Most accident and illness plans cover emergency treatment related to poisoning, injuries, and foreign object ingestion.
+Most accident and illness plans include coverage for situations like poisoning, injuries, and foreign object ingestion, which are common during the holiday season.

 Comments